0bob0/TAFE-C-/README.md

 <br>

 <h1 id="project1">main.cs: A Project About Structuring Your Programs</h1>
-Now that you've learnt the structure of a C# program it's your time to have a go at creating one.
+Now that youve learnt the structure of a C# program its your time to have a go at creating one.
 Throughout this document there will be examples and mini projects for you to test your knowledge and to allow a hands on learning experience. <br>

 The goal of this project is to, using the .cs file we just created, code a program which outputs the text `"C# is fun"` to the command line.
 Goodluck.